TRamadan/WeatherAppNew/README.md

 - using npm i || npm install
 - install express
   - npm i express || npm install express
-- this project also required to use two packages :-
+- this project also required to use two packages
+  - body-parser
-  - body-parser - npm i body-parse
+    - npm i body-parse
   - cors
     - npm i cors
 - to run local server (npm start or node server.js )
-- go to your browser and write (localhos:youre specified port in server.js file)
+- go to your browser and write (localhost:your specified port in server.js file) for example (localhost:3000)